ministryofjustice/hmpps-prisoner-from-nomis-migration/README.md

 **Currently one service is supported: Visit a Prisoner Service**

-The purpose of this service to bulk update a new service with data from NOMIS.
+The purpose of this service is to bulk update a new service with data from NOMIS.
 This will handle the reading of data, possibly transformation of that data and pushing data to the new service.
-Since migration is a typically a process that takes many hours, this service relies heavily on SQS messaging to guarantee that the migration is completed, where any transient errors are automatically retried.
+Since migration is typically a process that takes many hours, this service relies heavily on SQS messaging to guarantee that the migration is completed, where any transient errors are automatically retried.
 Any persistent errors can be inspected and are retained in a SQS dead letter queue.

 # Running the service
 ## Running locally